onqtam/headjack/docs/why/2_SYSTEM.md

 > "A finite game is played for the purpose of winning, an infinite game for the purpose of continuing the play." - [James Carse](https://www.goodreads.com/quotes/400925-a-finite-game-is-played-for-the-purpose-of-winning)

-> "Every yacht is a market failure." - [Hanzi Freinacht](https://twitter.com/HFreinacht/status/1727305844759670955)
+> "Every yacht is a market failure." - [Hanzi Freinacht](https://twitter.com/HFreinacht/status/1727305844759670955) ^^ not a market but a METABOLIC one

 > "Capitalism without bankruptcy is like Christianity without hell." - [Frank Borman](https://www.azquotes.com/quote/32544)